cshawaus/up-dashboard/README.md

 - [ ] User account management

 ## The legal bit
-This dashboard is not endorsed nor offered by Up, it is a personal project and is not rated for security therefore you will be using this software at your own risk.
+This dashboard is not endorsed nor offered by Up.
+It is a personal project and is _not_ security tested, therefore, you will be using this software at your own risk.
 Terms such as **up** and **up yeah** are trademarks of Up.

 Copyright (c) 2020 Chris Shaw.